Menu

 TW: Mental Health, Body Image, Disordered Eating

-In January of this year, I made the decision to put dieting, calorie counting, purging and everything else that came with my disordered eating/eating disorder to bed.
-And as a thyroid patient who sees her weight fluctuate due to the condition, that was scary.
+In January of this year, I made the decision to put dieting, calorie counting, purging and everything else that came with my disordered eating problem to bed.
+And someone who sees her weight fluctuate due to thyroid disease, it was scary.

 Body Positive Rachel Thyroid Patient